Check-Host/nodejs-lib/README.md

 # Check-Host API Node.js Library

-A modern, fast, and feature-complete Node.js wrapper for the [Check-Host.cc API](https://docs.check-host.cc/).
+A lightweight, lightning-fast, and feature-complete Node.js wrapper for the Check-Host.cc API.

+Seamlessly integrate global network diagnostics into your backend.
+Perform remote Ping, TCP, UDP, DNS, and HTTP checks from multiple worldwide locations—straight from your JavaScript or TypeScript application.
+Checks from 60+ locations worldwide.

 ## Features

-- Built purely with the native Node.js 18+ `fetch` API.
-No external dependencies (`axios`, `node-fetch`, etc.) are needed!
+- **Zero Dependencies:** Built purely on the native Node.js 18+ fetch API.
+No axios, no node-fetch, zero package bloat.

-- Uses `POST` for all active monitoring endpoints (Ping, DNS, TCP, UDP, HTTP, MTR) ensuring URL encoding issues do not occur.
+- **Bulletproof Payloads:** Strictly utilizes POST requests for all active monitoring endpoints.
+This completely eliminates nasty URL-encoding issues with complex hostnames or custom UDP payloads.

-- Modular design: every endpoint strategy lives in an isolated file for cleaner code tracking.
+- **Modern & Modular:** Native ES Modules (import / export) support.
+Every endpoint strategy lives in an isolated file, ensuring a clean architecture and easy debugging.

-- Native **ES Modules** support (`import` / `export`).
-- API Key auto-injection: Configure your API key once and let the core handle the payloads.
+- **Smart Authentication:** API Key auto-injection.
+Configure your key once during initialization, and the core SDK seamlessly handles all authentication payloads under the hood.

 ## Requirements